 The Criminal Investigations Division (C.I.D.) of the Jefferson Davis Parish Sheriff's Office is tasked with effectively and professionally investigating criminal complaints and preparing cases for the District Attorney to prosecute.

-The detectives also follow up on reports written by Patrol Deputies, along with initiating investigations and executing search warrants when necessary.
+Detectives also follow up on all reports written by Patrol Deputies, as well as initiating investigations and executing search warrants when necessary.

-The detectives have all attended training in various fields and they continue to expand their knowledge in state and federal law, investigative techniques, and forensic sciences, as these topics continually change.
+Jefferson Davis Parish Sheriff’s detectives have all attended training in various fields and regularly expand their knowledge in state and federal law, investigative techniques and forensic sciences as these topics continually change.